ThanatosPentest001/Virus/README.txt

 It embeds itself into Windows startup for persistence

-                                              Write in PoxerSell and convert to .exe*
+                                              Write in PowerShell and convert to .exe*